In Line with Context: Repository-Level Code Generation via Context Inlining: Motivation

 A central challenge in repository-level code generation lies in effectively incorporating repository context into models~\cite{cheng2024dataflow}.
 Current approaches typically adopt a retrieval-based framework, where relevant snippets are selected based on text similarity or structural proximity.
 While this strategy provides local context, it rarely offers a systematic way to represent how a function is actually used by its callers (upstream) or how it depends on its callees (downstream)~\cite{zhang2023repocoder}.

-Some recent efforts attempt to incorporate call-chain information, but they often do so by simply prepending retrieved functions before the unfinished target signature~\cite{liu2024graphcoder}.
-This linear concatenation neglects the functional role of the target within its true calling environment.
+Some recent efforts attempt to incorporate call-chain information, but they often do so by simply prepending retrieved functions to the unfinished target signature~\cite{liu2024graphcoder}.
+This linear concatenation neglects the target's functional role in its actual calling environment.
 As a result, the model may remain unaware of input/output constraints or calling conventions, leading to an incomplete or misleading understanding of function semantics.
-Without adapting retrieved snippets to the actual calling sites, models can easily fail to infer correct variable bindings, return types, or the appropriate API variants used across the repository~\cite{zhang2024codeagent}.
+Without adapting retrieved snippets to the actual calling sites, models can frequently fail to infer correct variable bindings, return types, or the appropriate API variants used across the repository~\cite{zhang2024codeagent}.

 Figure~\ref{fig:motivation_example} (a) illustrates an example of these shortcomings.
 Conventional methods often isolate the target function and attach utility functions or snippets above it, failing to capture genuine calling relationships.
-Consequently, the model incorrectly calls the unrelated utility \texttt{extract\_functions} and produces a \texttt{dict} instead of the expected \texttt{list[str]}.
+Consequently, the model incorrectly calls the inappropriate utility \texttt{extract\_functions} and produces a \texttt{dict} instead of the expected \texttt{list[str]}.

 This example motivates a new paradigm of context incorporation, as illustrated in Figure~\ref{fig:motivation_example} (b): we can inline the target function directly within its calling context, thereby providing \textit{Inlined Context}.
 This approach transforms structured call-graph information into a form that the model can readily interpret, exposing crucial signals such as variable bindings, return formats, and valid API usage.
 As the example shows, the inlined context enables the model to generate repository-consistent code: the correct function now returns a \texttt{list[str]} and invokes the appropriate callees.
 By coupling targeted context retrieval with inlining, our method enables context-aware, repository-aligned code generation that addresses the shortcomings of conventional retrieval-based strategies.